spotinst/help/src/docs/elastigroup/tools-integrations/elastic-mapreduce/README.md

 ## (Optional) Step 4: Scaling Policies

 Elastigroup offers a wide variety of scaling options for EMR, both for Core and Task nodes.
-Learn more about setting Elastigroup’s scaling policies for EMR [here](https://api.spotinst.com/integration-docs/elastigroup/services-integrations/elastic-mapreduce/scaling-policies-for-emr/).
+Learn more about setting Elastigroup's scaling policies for EMR [here](https://api.spotinst.com/integration-docs/elastigroup/services-integrations/elastic-mapreduce/scaling-policies-for-emr/).
 Click Next.

 ## Step 5: Review and Create

 The Creation Wizard prepares a JSON template to launch an Elastigroup with the EMR configuration.
-All that’s left to do is click Create.
+All that's left to do is click Create.

 ## Congratulations!

-You’ve now created an EMR on Elastigroup, congrats!
-You’re now in the Elastigroup Manager view, where you can review, manage and monitor your running Elastigroup.
+You've now created an EMR on Elastigroup, congrats!
+You're now in the Elastigroup Manager view, where you can review, manage and monitor your running Elastigroup.

-## What’s Next?
+## What's Next?

 - Create a Wrapped EMR Cluster on Elastigroup to run tasks nodes for your existing EMR cluster on Spot instances.
-- Configure Elastigroup’s [Scaling Policies for EMR](elastigroup/tools-integrations/elastic-mapreduce/scaling-policies-for-emr) Core and Task nodes.
+- Configure Elastigroup's [Scaling Policies for EMR](elastigroup/tools-integrations/elastic-mapreduce/scaling-policies-for-emr) Core and Task nodes.
 - Check out our API Docs here to learn how to clone your EMR into an Elastigroup using RESTful APIs.
-- AWS’s Elastic MapReduce (EMR) can occasionally get stuck with a Resizing status during changes in an instance group capacity.
-In these cases, the actual number of running instances won’t match the request number.
+- AWS's Elastic MapReduce (EMR) can occasionally get stuck with a Resizing status during changes in an instance group capacity.
+In these cases, the actual number of running instances won't match the request number.
 Learn how [Elastigroup EMR Auto-Recovery](elastigroup/tools-integrations/elastic-mapreduce/elastigroup-auto-recover-for-emr) process handles these situations.